The fear of failure can be overwhelming because–let’s face it–criticism and rejection are really tough, and few of us know how to deal with them well.

 Don’t let the positive comments be forgotten.
 They can be just the boost you need to keep going.
 When I find myself remembering the stabbing unhelpful criticism over and over, I remind myself that it is not the critic who counts.
 If the feedback stating, “The students had no respect for her,” comes back into my thoughts, I talk back with the positive comments I’ve had.

-Getting rejected or handling criticism can be hard.
+Handling rejection or criticism can be hard.
 Don’t let it keep you from trying again.
 Don’t let the fear of failure hold you back.
 When you allow yourself to follow these five steps, you can break that crippling fear.